vinimyls/C/README.md

 # C
-A fake "pacman" game in C.
+A pacman game in C.

 This project is part of a course about C lengauge.